 At least one semester’s mobility is an obligatory requirement for all EnCHiL students.
-Students that will start in Lund or Helsinki all come to Iceland in the 2nd semester, where the whole annual intake group is living together.
-Students that start in Iceland continue there for two semesters, but must go to either Lund or Helsinki in the 3rd semester.
+Students that will start in Lund or Helsinki all come to Iceland in the second semester, where the whole annual intake group is living together.
+Students that start in Iceland continue there for two semesters, but must go to either Lund or Helsinki in the third semester.

-As the whole program will have at maximum 20 available student places per year, or ca. 6-7 at each entry point, the EnCHiL organizers may offer a successful applicant to start at another entry point than he/she put down as the first preference, to ensure an equal geographical balance in the EnCHiL program.
-Something that is important for optimizing use of travel funding between universities.
+As the whole program will have at maximum 20 available student places per year, or ca. 6-7 at each entry point, the EnCHiL organizers may offer a successful applicant to start at another entry point than he/she put down as the first preference, to ensure an equal geographical balance in the EnCHiL program, as this is important for optimizing use of travel funding between universities.

 You are required to submit a statement of your academic interests and future career goals.
 Your statement should not exceed 2,000 words and must be written in English.
 It is important to address all the points below in the order given: